With cross training for runners, you really can’t get much better than cycling.

-*depending on level of conditioning – only complete 4 sets if you have a high level of conditioning.
+*depending on your level of conditioning—only complete 4 sets if you have a high level of conditioning.

 - Increase the intensity of the intervals.

-Cool down: 5-10minutes of easy cycling, gradually reducing the intensity.
+Cool down: 5-10minutes of easy cycling, with a gradual reduction in the intensity.

-What intensity should you use for 30/30 intervals?
+What intensity should you use for VO2 max cycling intervals?

-One factor here is your level of conditioning – the greater your conditioning the higher the intensity you can sustain across all the intervals.
+One factor here is your level of conditioning: the better your conditioning, the higher the intensity you can sustain across all the intervals.

-The key factor is: the intensity should be sustainable across all the intervals, so there needs to be an element of “controlled” effort within each 30s interval.
-I like to view these, as an intense (but not flat out) effort – they should feel quite challenging but also sustainable across all the efforts.
+I like to view these as an intense (but not flat out) effort — they should feel challenging but also sustainable across all the efforts.

-For the recoveries, the intensity should be slightly less than half the intensity of the efforts.
+For the recoveries, the intensity should be just under half the intensity (or effort) of the efforts.

-they’re a great workout for pushing the upper limits of aerobic capacity and for improving anaerobic endurance and conditioning.
+They’re a great workout for pushing the upper limits of aerobic capacity and improving anaerobic endurance and conditioning.
 They can be useful in the build-up to a 3k or 5k race and are one of the most time effective workouts.

-If you’re really pushed for time then one of the most time effective workouts is a 25min cycling workout with 10minutes of 30/30s: 10min warm up + 10mins of 30/30 + 5min cool down.
+If you’re pushed for time, then one of the most time effective workouts is a 25min cycling workout with 10minutes of 30/30s: 10min warm up + 10mins of 30/30 + 5min cool down.

-One great thing with sprint cycling workouts, is the level of versatility, they can also be a welcome change from the usual endurance workouts.
+One significant thing with sprint cycling workouts is the level of adaptability.
+They can also be a welcome break from the usual endurance workouts.